YukiAtsusaka/logical/README.md

 <br/>

 ### Extention I (Accounting for the Turnout Gap)
-To account for the turnout gap in simulating *M*, one can simply include a vector of proportions of minority and white voters who turn out.
+To account for the turnout gap in simulating *M*, one can simply include a vector of proportions of minority and white voters who turn out as an additional argument.
 Suppose that one knows that, from exit polls, surveys, ecological inference, and/or historical studies, turnout rates are usually 0.5 for minority voters and 0.6 for white voters.

 ```r
 plan3 <- redistrict(coethnic=1, crossover=0.3, gap=c(0.5, 0.6))